Azure/aca-dotnet-workshop/docs/aca/10-aca-iac-bicep/ci-cd-azdo.md

 #### Create Service Connection for Azure Subscription

-Create a new service connection to your azure subscription by following the steps at this [link](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection){target=_blank}.
+Create a new service connection to your Azure subscription by following the steps at this [link](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection){target=_blank}.

 !!! note
     Update the created service connection role to have **[User Access Administrator](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator){target=_blank}** role.
 This is required for pipeline to be able to perform role assignments in the infrastructure components deployed.
 To update the role of a service connection in Azure DevOps to have the User Access Administrator role, you can follow these steps: